Chris Thomas (music producer)

 Christopher P. Thomas (born 13 January 1947 in Perivale, Middlesex, England) is an English record producer who has worked extensively with the Beatles, Pink Floyd, Procol Harum, Roxy Music, Badfinger, Elton John, Paul McCartney, Pete Townshend, Pulp and the Pretenders.
-He has also produced breakthrough albums for the Sex Pistols, the Climax Blues Band and INXS.
+He has also produced breakthrough albums for the Sex Pistols, the Climax Blues Band, the Pretenders and INXS.

 Early life

 Thomas was classically trained on the violin and piano as a child and he began playing bass in London pop bands, turning down at one point the opportunity to play with Jimi Hendrix and Mitch Mitchell before Hendrix had struck fame.
 After several years, Thomas decided that he had little interest in making a career as a performing musician.
 In a 1998 interview, he stated "I realized that being in a band you were dependent on all these other people, and I also knew that if I'd ever been successful in a band, I would've wanted to stay in the studio and just make the records; I wasn't that interested in playing live."